Palazzo la Marmora: events and hospitality in Biella

 Services: weddings, gala events, meetings and corporate events in Biella

-For thirty years, experts in hospitality and in step with innovation, Palazzo La Marmora combines charm, exclusiveness and elegance with competence and flexibility.
+For thirty years experts in hospitality and in step with innovation, Palazzo La Marmora combines charm, exclusivity and elegance with competence and flexibility.

 The dedicated spaces are: five frescoed rooms with antique furnishings; the Winter Garden, ie a green, wide and heated greenhouse connected to the garden; the furnished and heated spaces of the Scuderie; a large garden open to a terrace overlooking the city, suitable for various furnishing solutions.